SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 • Expiry timestamp or expiry window written by your system

-• Optional context identifier (scope, feature, environment)
+• Optional context identifier such as scope, feature, or environment

-• Time source (system clock) used at read time
+• Time source used at read time

 Outputs

-• expired (boolean)
+• expired boolean

-• expires_at (ISO timestamp)
+• expires_at timestamp

-• cause_code (string)
+• cause_code if present

-• renewable (boolean)
+• renewable boolean if present

 Renewable field